InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

 # A. Writing a New Pattern

 The below steps can be used to create a new `donut`, `idea`, or complete pattern.
-The use-case here is that you have a relatively thought-out idea or problem in your head and can confidently fill out the barest of pattern fields.
+The use-case here is that you have a relatively thought-out idea or problem in your head and can confidently fill out the barest of pattern fields (Solution doesn't need to be known).
 If you are unsure your idea is ready for this, [discuss it in an issue first](#discussing-early-ideas-in-issues).

 The simplest way to create a pattern is with your browser: